 As agreed in the collective agreement, an employee who, after 7 years of continuous service in the same Pay Band (e.g. PB-6) and whose performance evaluations meet or exceed expectations should be at the Midpoint Reference Zone.

-It means that in 2017, an employee who meets these requirements should receive at least a salary of:
+That means that, in 2018-2019, an employee who meets these requirements should receive at least a salary of:

 If you meet the criteria listed above and your salary review is under the Midpoint Reference Zone, contact your union representative.